zytedata/zyte-autoextract/README.rst

 Synchronous API
 ---------------

-Synchronous API provides an easy way to try AutoExtract.
+Synchronous API provides an easy way to try Zyte Automatic Extraction.
 For production usage asyncio API is strongly recommended.
 Currently the synchronous API doesn't handle throttling errors, and has other limitations;
 it is most suited for quickly checking extraction results for a few URLs.